jaanga/jaanga.github.io/cookbook-threejs/examples/google-api/elevations-get/readme.md

 ## Change Log

+### 2016-07-17 ~ R4

+* Enable choice of tile width and height - not just squares
+* Enable sample size by tile
+* Conitnue improments to menu data display

+### 2016-07-14 ~ R3

 * Add click to update center
-* Add colored maekers with lat/lon tool tips in many places
+* Add colored markers with lat/lon tool tips in many places
 * Add user help messages
 * Re-jig file naming system to use tiles and place names